watem-sedem/watem-sedem/docs/input.rst

 The other buffer parameters are only mandatory when the the CN-module seperately (i.e. the :ref:`Model Choice <choicespage>`: :ref:`Curve number <simple>` is set to 1).

+Note that the amount of sections with buffer data has to be defined with the variable :ref:`Number of buffers <nrbuffers>`.

 A full description of the CN calculation in buffers can be found :ref:`here <bufferbasins>`.

 .. note::
-    The definition of the buffer extension id equal to buffer id + 16384, implies only 16384 can be modelled.
+    The definition of the buffer extension id equal to buffer id + 16384, implies only 16384 buffer basins can be modelled.

 .. _forcedroutingdata: